coderamen666/srd-v3.5-md/epic/epic-spells.md

 **Epic Spell Slots:** A character must have an available epic spell slot to prepare or cast an epic spell, just as he or she needs a normal spell slot for a nonepic spell.
-A character doesn't gain epic spell slots by virtue of his or her level and class, however.
+A character doesn’t gain epic spell slots by virtue of his or her level and class, however.
 A character gets one epic spell slot for every 10 ranks he or she has in the relevant Knowledge skill.